-1. Support the quadrupole as you unscrew the hexapole screws at the base of the RF/dc prefilter to disconnect it from the source block.
-See Figure 68.
+- 1. Support the quadrupole as you unscrew the hexapole screws at the base of the RF/dc prefilter to disconnect it from the source block.
+Tools are not required to remove the quadrupole.
+See Figure 68. - Figure 68.
+Source block assembly with the three screws connecting the RF/dc prefilter to the source block